Cellv2/contact-manager/README.md

+## See it on Github Pages!

+The URL is here: [https://cellv2.github.io/contact-manager/](https://cellv2.github.io/contact-manager/).

+## Create-react-app bits and bobs

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Below you will find some information on how to perform common tasks.<br>